catherineazelbee/CameraLink/README.md

 - It is recommended that any detailed camera adjustments outside of basic transforms (e.g., depth of field, focus distance, lens presets, filmback changes, cinematic settings) be done directly inside Unreal.
 - The plugin correctly imports transforms, focal length, clipping planes, and filmback values, but advanced cinematic features should be managed natively in Unreal for the best results.

+# Release Log
+9/28/2025
+- First released version of the Maya → Unreal USD Camera Pipeline.
+- Supports baking Maya cameras to `.usdc` and importing them into Unreal as Level Sequences with CineCameraActors.

+# Tested Platforms
+- Maya 2025.3
+- Maya 2026
+- Unreal Engine 5.3 (Python 3.9, USD Importer)

+# Credit
+This plugin and workflow were designed to streamline camera transfer between Maya and Unreal via USD.
+Special thanks to the open-source USD ecosystem and Epic Games for Unreal’s USD integration.